-When summertime hits, the motivation stops.
-Kids get out of school, friends come over, and before you know it, they’re struggling to get back into the groove.
-But don’t fret, there’s a musical solution!
-Experts believe playing a musical instrument can help keep students motivated during downtime, and this study from Northwestern University supports the theory of motivation-boosting musical play.
+When summertime hits, motivation can be difficult.
+Kids leave school, friends come over, and before you know it, it’s time to get back into the groove!
+But don’t fret; there’s a musical solution!

 All Subjects are Interrelated

 Not only are they interrelated, but music covers most of them.
-Playing music helps kids develop determination, focus, confidence, creativity, collaboration, perseverance and problem solving skills.
-Whether it’s music’s high mathematical focus, its constant attention needs or its reproducibility, it can provide substantial benefits for proactive learning.
+Playing music helps kids develop determination, focus, confidence, creativity, collaboration, perseverance, and problem-solving skills.
+Whether it’s music’s high mathematical focus, its constant attention needs, or its reproducibility, it can provide substantial benefits for proactive learning.

 A Much-Needed Time of Disruption